 * Flow: Some flow bindings are compatible as they are whilst others require a M6 channel disk.
 Some bindings aren’t compatible with the disk so won’t be compatible with the channel system.
 Click here to see the M6 channel disc (also at that link is a full list of flow bindings that are automatically compatible with the channel system, those that need the M6 Chanel Disc and those that aren’t compatible).
 (Post 2011 channel system)

-* K2 – compatible when using K2’s compatible disc set
+* K2: Some K2 Bindings are automatically compatible and some you’ll need to get K2’s compatible disc set

-* Salomon – Salomon’s universal binding discs will allow their bindings to fit on any binding mounting system including Burton’s channel system (post 2011).
-I think most of the new bindings come with the universal disks – the Salomon website says “available with all bindings $199 & up” so would pay to double check that you are getting universal disks.
+* Salomon: Salomon’s universal binding discs will allow their bindings to fit on any binding mounting system including Burton’s channel system (post 2011).
+I think most of the new bindings come with the universal disks – the Salomon website says “available with all bindings $139 & up” so would pay to double check that you are getting universal discs – but it will be the case for a majority of their bindings.

-* Rome -they are compatible with the 3D and channel mounting systems if you get their conversion discs – there is a different conversion disk for the 3D system and the Channel system.
-New Rome Katana bindings come with discs that are already compatible with Channel System
+* Rome: They are compatible with the 3D and channel mounting systems if you get their conversion discs – there is a different conversion disk for the 3D system and the Channel system.
+New Rome Katana bindings come with discs that are already compatible with Channel System – at least they did up to the 2017 model, you might want to check for the 2018 model though.

-* Ride – Compatible with channel system with ride’s convertible disc set.
-Standard ride disks will accommodate the 3D system.
+* Ride: Compatible with channel system with ride’s convertible disc set.

-* Rossignol – couldn’t find any disc converters for Rossignol bindings – doesn’t mean they don’t exist but maybe harder to find.
+* Rossignol: I couldn’t find any disc converters for Rossignol bindings – doesn’t mean they don’t exist but maybe harder to find.
 Best bet is to contact Rossignol before buying to make sure.

-* Union – Union bindings come with disks in a couple of combinations – combination of 2×4, 4×4, and The Channel or combination of 2×4, 4×4 and 3D.
+* Union: – Union bindings come with disks in a couple of combinations – combination of 2×4, 4×4, and The Channel or combination of 2×4, 4×4 and 3D.
 Check which one you will be getting before buying the particular model you are after, otherwise you will need to purchase a separate disc.
-Also, Union Mini discs (which come on the Contact, Contact Pro, Ultra, Ultra FC, Legacy & Milan bindings only work with the 2 x 4 and the channel system – but these are the 2 most common systems nowadays).
+Also, Union Mini discs (which come on the Contact, Contact Pro, Ultra, Ultra FC, Legacy & Milan bindings only work with the 2 x 4 and the channel system – but these are the 2 most common systems nowadays, so unless you have an older board you should be fine with this).

 If the brand of binding that you are interested in is not in the table above, or you are not sure if the particular model is compatible, it is best to contact the binding manufacturer directly.
 They will know if their bindings are compatible or if they provide a disc accessory which makes their bindings compatible.
 Most should have one or the other but it pays to check.